zulip/zulip-gci/README.md

 At the moment, this includes:

+* `docs/`: Documentation that you can point students to in order to help them learn about how open source works.
+* `scripts/`: Tools for iterating over the tasks in a category and creating actual GCI tasks out of them.
 * `tasks/`: Template descriptions for large categories of tasks.
 We put the bulk of the descriptions in this repo rather than in the GCI interface so that it's possible to update the documentation on how to do things as we see what folks find confusing.
-* `scripts/`: Tools for iterating over the tasks in a category and creating actual GCI tasks out of them.

 For each major category of tasks, we'll want to have both a template description under `tasks/` as well as a script under `scripts/` to import